The multiplayer video game, about an impending ecological crisis threatening the survival of humanity, is about to have its Super Bowl.

 Popular emotes include the Floss dance, Carlton’s “Fresh Prince of Bel Air” dance and the Take the L dance, in which a player makes an L on their forehead while kicking, donkey-like, from side to side.

 Is it a passing fad, or is ‘Fortnite’ here to stay?

 Fans of the game range from 13-year-old boys to 30-something gamers.

 The game is also popular with celebrities.
 Rappers Drake and Travis Scott, NFL player JuJu Smith-Schuster and popular Twitch gamer Ninja all competed on a Twitch livestream of the game and broke the site’s record for concurrent viewers.

 Other famous fans of the game include Joe Jonas, Chance the Rapper and Norm MacDonald.
-This month's Fortnite E3 Celebrity Pro Am Tournament featured 50 celebrities and 50 gamers competing for a $3 million charity prize pool.

 Last month, creator Epic Games announced that “Fortnite” will be joining the competitive gaming world.
 During the 2019 Fortnite World Cup, players will be able to compete for $100 million in prize money.